nerc-project/nerc-docs/docs/openstack/data-transfer/data-transfer-from-to-vm.md

 !!! tip "Helpful Tip"
     We use '~' in the examples.
 The tilde '~' is a Unix short-hand that means "my home directory".
-So if user `centos` uses `~/` this is the same as typing out the full path to centos user's home directory (easier to remember than `/home/centos/`).
-You can, of course, specify other paths (ex. – `/user/centos/output/files.zip`) Also, we use `.` in the examples to specify the current directory path from where the command is issued.
+So if user `almalinux` uses `~/` this is the same as typing out the full path to almalinux user's home directory (easier to remember than `/home/almalinux/`).
+You can, of course, specify other paths (ex. – `/user/almalinux/output/files.zip`) Also, we use `.` in the examples to specify the current directory path from where the command is issued.
 This can be replaced with the actual path.